Carla Laroche

 Biography

-A daughter of Haitian immigrants, Laroche earned, concurrently, her J.D. from Columbia Law School and Master’s in Public Policy, with an international and global affairs concentration, from Harvard Kennedy School, and an A.B. in History, with a certificate in Women and Gender Studies, from Princeton University.
+A daughter of Haitian immigrants, Professor Laroche earned, concurrently, her JD from Columbia Law School and Master’s in Public Policy, with an international and global affairs concentration, from Harvard Kennedy School, and an A.B. in History, with a certificate in Women and Gender Studies, from Princeton University.

-Laroche received the National Bar Association’s 40 Under 40, the Excellence in Activism, and the Young Lawyers Division’s Humanitarian Awards.
+Professor Laroche received the National Bar Association’s 40 Under 40, the Excellence in Activism, and the Young Lawyers Division’s Humanitarian Awards.
 She was also named an American Bar Association On the Rise – Top 40 Young Lawyer.
-She co-chairs the ABA Criminal Justice Section Women in Criminal Justice Task Force and is a board member of the ABA Center for Human Rights.
-She serves on the Executive Committee of the Association of American Law Schools’ Criminal Law Section and has also served as a board member and/or volunteer for national and local organizations, including Columbia Law School’s Alumni of Color Council and Public Interest/Public Service Council, Ms. JD, Big Bend A.F.T.E.R.
-Reentry Coalition, and ABA Commission on Youth at Risk.
+Professor Laroche co-chaired the ABA Criminal Justice Section Women in Criminal Justice Task Force.
+Professor Laroche is the Gordon Gamm Faculty Scholar (2024-25), and she has also served as a board member and/or volunteer for national and local organizations, including the Executive Committee of the Association of American Law Schools’ Criminal Law Section, Columbia Law School’s Alumni of Color Council and Public Interest/Public Service Council, Ms. JD, Big Bend A.F.T.E.R.
+Reentry Coalition, ABA Commission on Youth at Risk, and ABA Center for Human Rights.

 Contributions